 Ectropion patients are very common among the general population.
 The most common are called involutional, previously known as senile, in which age is a determining factor.
 These patients are the paradigm of the sympoms.

-The majority cause excess tears, as the lacrimal punctum is everted and turned outward, which makes it impossible for the tears to reach the lacrimal duct to drain out.
-When the position of the eyelid has changed considerably, excessive exposure of the eyeball causes—in addition to red eye and significant irritation due to dryness, as well as obviously the aesthetic problem it entails.
+The majority cause watering eyes, as the lacrimal punctum is everted and turned outward, which makes it impossible for the tears to reach the lacrimal duct to drain out.
+When the position of the eyelid is more altered, the excessive exposure of the eyeball causes, in addition, red eye and significant discomfort due to dryness, as well as obviously the aesthetic problem it entails.

 There are three fundamental types of ectropion, each with diverse causes and different treatments.